JosephHuntley/nexus/README.md

 ## Notes

-This iis strictly the front-end of a mvc application.
+This is strictly the front-end of a mvc application.
 For this reason it is filled with temporary dummy data instead of data from a DB.

 #